Passenger-bee/Dell-G3-3500-BigSur/README.md

 3.5mm audio interface

-PS : Rename OpenCore folder to OC
-Create a new folder name : EFI , then put your
+PS : This folder can only start your hackintosh, not windows, so you need to put your Microsoft boot folder into EFI

+WARNING:    PM991 is not supported!
+                      PM991 is not supported!
+                      PM991 is not supported!